Rosie Jones

-Rosie Jones (born 24 June 1990) is a British comedian, writer and actress.
-She has written for panel shows Harry Hill's Alien Fun Capsule, Would I Lie to You?, The Last Leg and 8 Out of 10 Cats Does Countdown, and has appeared as a guest on The Last Leg, 8 Out of 10 Cats, 8 Out of 10 Cats Does Countdown, QI and Hypothetical.
-Jones has performed stand-up comedy at the Edinburgh Festival Fringe, incorporating her cerebral palsy into her comedic style; in 2018, she was featured on Edinburgh Nights.
+Rosie Luisa Jones (born 24 June 1990) is a British comedian, writer and actress.
+After starting her career as a writer on panel shows, she went on to appear as a guest on The Last Leg, 8 Out of 10 Cats, 8 Out of 10 Cats Does Countdown, QI, Would I Lie to You? and Hypothetical.

-Jones has also appeared on other television shows, written an episode of Sex Education and hosts the podcast Daddy Look at Me with Helen Bauer.
 She attended the 2020 Summer Paralympics in Tokyo as a roving reporter for The Last Leg.

+Jones has performed stand-up comedy at the Edinburgh Festival Fringe, incorporating her cerebral palsy into her comedic style.
+In 2018, she was featured on Edinburgh Nights.
+She has also hosted the documentary Am I a R*tard?, the series Trip Hazard: My Great British Adventure, and written an episode of Sex Education.
+With Helen Bauer, she hosts the podcast Daddy Look at Me.

 As an actress, she appeared in six episodes of Casualty between 2021 and 2022.
-She is also the author of a children's book, The Amazing Edie Eckhart, about an 11-year-old girl with cerebral palsy.
+Jones authored a children's book, The Amazing Edie Eckhart, about an 11-year-old girl with cerebral palsy, and a sequel, The Big Trip.

 Early life

-Jones grew up in Bridlington and went to Headlands School.
+Jones grew up in Bridlington, Humberside (now the East Riding of Yorkshire) and went to Headlands School.
+Her parents are teachers.